Use Subresource Integrity (SRI) for Real User Monitoring code

 Note that all connected ActiveGates must be on ActiveGate version 1.310+ for at least 30 days before this feature becomes available.

 For auto-injected applications, the Real User monitoring code is, by default, delivered by OneAgent.
 To use SRI, you need to configure your application to request the monitoring code from the Dynatrace CDN as described in Configure the Real User Monitoring code source.
-This will allow you to select the necessary tag format.
+This will allow you to select the necessary snippet format.

 1. Go to Web.